Nguyen-HanhNong/Artwork-Exhibition-Web-Application/README.md

 - Express is built on top of Node.js, which is a popular runtime environment for building scalable and high-performance web applications.
 This means that Express applications can be easily scaled to handle a large number of requests and can make efficient use of server resources.
 - Express has a large ecosystem of middleware and plugins that can be easily integrated into your application.
 This can make it easier to add additional functionality and customize your application to meet your specific needs.

-Alongisde JavaScript and Express, I also use Pug, which is a template engine.
+Alongside JavaScript and Express, I also use Pug, which is a template engine.
 I chose this over using raw HTML files as it allows for easy integration with JavaScript objects and arrays.

 ## Video of the application running:
 ![](https://user-images.githubusercontent.com/81977350/210188116-35722240-71bd-4df2-bf6a-4354a344cc34.gif)